tingtli/xcat-process/basic-process/The rule for task monitoring.md

 Below are some discussion result and actions need to follow from the next sprint for the sprint/task monitoring for China Team.

+* Provide xcat dev wish list

+* The backlog list shall be started to prepare at last Friday of a sprint, ready before the next sprint plan meeting

+* For the sprint plan meeting, devide it into 2 part:

+    * In the morning, prepare the story, task and acceptance

+    * In the afternoon, break down the story, task with small group.
+Once breakdown, pls @ related dev to review.

 * The story and tasks will be traced in Github `xcat2/xcat-core` repo.